bsingr/eq/README.md

 ## Configuration

-Right now there is only one queueing backend available that is based on the Sequel gem.
-Therefore, basically any SQL database supported by Sequel might be used.
+Right now there are two queueing backends available, one that is based on the Sequel gem and one based on LevelDB.
+With Sequel basically any SQL database might be used.
+Just make sure that you install the Backend before running the application.

-The default SQL database that is used is a .
-You can change it using any argument that Sequel.connect method would accept.
+### Sequel

+Gemfile

+	gem 'sequel'
+	gem 'sqlite3'

+Configuration

+	EQ.config.queue = 'sequel'

-	# SQLite3 in-memory (default) using String syntax
+	# With SQLite3 in-memory (default) using String syntax
 	EQ.config.sequel = 'sqlite:/'

-	# SQLite3 file using Hash syntax
+	# With SQLite3 file using Hash syntax
 	EQ.config.sequel = {adapter: 'sqlite', database: 'my_db.sqlite3'}

-	# Postgres
+	# With Postgres
 	EQ.config.sequel = 'postgres://user:password@host:port/my_db'

+	# Mysql, Oracle, etc.
+	# ...

+# LevelDB

+Gemfile

+	gem 'leveldb-ruby'

+Configuration

+	EQ.config.queue = 'leveldb'
+	EQ.config.leveldb = 'path/to/my/queue.leveldb'

 ### Logging